RiabovAndrew/MachineLearningLab3/README.md

 ## Recap

 This AI can generate realistic images based on simple drawings.
-Interesting part is increadible amount of image and theme variations.
+Interesting part is an increadible amount of image and theme variations.